Euromoney Learning On-Demand

 We are proud of our record of customer satisfaction.
 Here is why you should choose us to help you achieve your goals and accelerate your career:

 - Quality – our clients consistently rate our performance ‘excellent’ or ‘outstanding’.
 Our average overall score awarded to us by our clients is nine out of ten.

-BiographySue Wright is an English solicitor with over 20 years experience in international banking transactions, including syndicated loans, subordinated debt, structured finance and tax driven transactions.
-She was a partner in the banking department at Norton Rose for 8 years and was responsible for training for 2 years.
-Sue has been highly recommended as one of the leading experts in her field by Legal 500 and by Chambers.
+BiographySue Wright is a solicitor with over 18 years of experience in international banking transactions, including syndicated loans, subordinated debt, structured finance and tax driven transactions.
+She was a partner in the banking department at Norton Rose for 8 years and was responsible for training assistants there for 2 years.
+Sue has been highly recommended as one of the leading experts in her field by the Legal 500 and by Chambers.
 She was the Head of Professional Development at Herbert Smith and is now running an independent training consultancy, specialising in international banking.